Adam22: 2011–present: No Jumper

 Grandmaison hosted the inaugural Trap Circus music festival in Miami, Florida, in 2017.

 On June 20, 2018, Grandmaison held a memorial event for rapper XXXTentacion, who had been murdered in Florida two days prior, in front of his ONSOMESHIT store in Los Angeles, with a crowd of about 300 people.
 The crowd soon grew to over 1,000, and police in riot gear eventually appeared in response.
 According to reports, rubber bullets were shot and tear gas was used to disperse the crowd.

 Grandmaison was one of the promoters for YouTube personality FouseyTube's event "Hate Dies, Love Arrives", which was shut down via a bomb threat which left 1,500 people evacuated.
 Shortly after the event, while Grandmaison interviewed Shane Dawson, mid-interview, FouseyTube, Keemstar, Sam Pepper and Ice Poseidon interrupted, causing the interview to go viral.

 During the 2022 trial of rapper Tory Lanez for his 2020 shooting of Megan Thee Stallion, No Jumper's news coverage of the event was stated to have promoted "an overeagerness to share unverified information".
 On December 22, 2022, the podcast's Twitter account falsely claimed that Lanez had been found not guilty on all charges.
 The following day, Lanez was convicted by the jury on three felony charges in respect to the shooting: assault with a semiautomatic handgun, having a loaded and unregistered firearm in a vehicle, and gross negligence in discharging his firearm.

-In April 2025, Grandmaison announced that No Jumper was going broke and that they were laying off employees and closing their retail store in Los Angeles.
+In April 2025, Grandmaison announced that No Jumper was struggling financially and that they were laying off employees and closing their retail store in Los Angeles.
 It was also announced that they were selling their warehouse and relocating to a smaller workspace.
 Grandmaison additionally explained that two of the major reasons for the financial losses was their Instagram account being taken down and a lawsuit filed against the company by two former employees.